wengshiwei/wengshiwei.github.io/_posts/2018-04/2018-04-24-Recap-Software-Complexity-2-PCSD.md

 ## 2.2 From Systems to Complexity

-In this book, **a system** is defined as **a set of interconnected components that has an expected behavior observed at the interface with its environment.**. _The underlying idea is to divide the world into two groups: those under discussion as part of the system, those not under discussion as part of the environment.
+In this book, **a system** is defined as **a set of interconnected components that has an expected behavior observed at the interface with its environment.** _The underlying idea is to divide the world into two groups: those under discussion as part of the system, those not under discussion as part of the environment.
 There is interaction between a system and its environment; these interaction are the interface between the system and the environment.
 Identifying the components of a system depending on the point of view, with different _purpose_ and _granularity_.

 Components of systems can be systems from a difference point of view.
 To avoid recursion in their writings, authors and designers have come up with a list of synonyms trying to capture the same concept: _systems, subsystems, components, elements, constituents, objects, modules, submodules, assemblies, subassemblies, and so on._